 Closing the last page, the two contradictory meanings of life popped up into my mind:

-Life is an unfair game in which every human being is forced to play, learn the tricks including not giving all of one’s true self out to get through stages striving for happiness.
+Life is an unfair game in which every human being is forced to play, to learn the tricks (includes not exposing all of one’s true self), and to get through stages striving for happiness.
 The fittest survives, as stated Charles Darwin.

 Life is a train of discourses that everybody is forced to engage in, to express one’s opinion to seek for understanding and unity in order to avoid the calamity of her/his degenerated thoughts.